Aphrodite Désirée Navab

 Vice Chair of the Harvard College 15th year Alumni Reunion.

-Co-chair Diversity Committee, Middle School, The Dalton School.
+Co-chair Diversity Committee, Middle School, The Dalton School

 Diversity Task Force, The Dalton School.